EAR Lab

 The QSMD (Quick Spectral Modulation Detection; Gifford et al., 2014) provides a fast and clinically feasible estimate of spectral resolution (modulation detection) for cochlear implant users.
 It correlates with speech understanding for adult post-lingually deafened cochlear implant users (Gifford et al., 2018).

-The EasyQSMD software is a new, easy-to-use software package to measure QSMD that is described in Landsberger et al. (in press).
+The EasyQSMD software is a new, easy-to-use software package to measure QSMD that is described in Landsberger et al. (2019).

 Proudly powered by Weebly